-Employees being transferred from a foreign company to a U.S. company require an L-1 visa from the Bureau of Citizenship and Immigration Services (INS).
+Employees being transferred from a foreign company to a U.S. company require an L-1 visa from the United States Citizenship and Immigration Services (USCIS).
 The employee must be an executive, manager or a person with specialized knowledge with at least one year of previous foreign experience with a foreign company.

 As executive is one who directs the management of an organization or major component or function of the organization.
 He or she establishes goals and policies and exercises wide latitude in discretionary decision making, receiving only general supervision or direction from higher level executives, the board of directors, or stockholders of the organization.

 A manager is one who has supervision and control over the work of other supervisory, professional or managerial employees, or who manages an essential function, department or subdivision of an organization.
 A manager has the authority to execute or recommend personnel actions if others are directly supervised.
 If no other employees are supervised, he or she must function at a senior level within the organization or with respect to the function managed and exercise discretion over the day-to-day operations of the organization of function managed.

 To qualify as an employee with specialized knowledge, the individual must possess special knowledge of the petitioning organization’s product, service, research, equipment, techniques, management or other interests, and its application in the international markets.
 The employee may also qualify under L-1 classification if he or she has an advanced level of knowledge or expertise in the organization’s processes or procedures.

 The must be a subsidiary, affiliate or branch office relationship between the foreign and U.S. companies where there is either more than 50% stock control or a 50/50 joint venture with joint veto power.
 Requirements that the U.S. company train replacement persons have been removed.